fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-There are a thousand ways to work together.
-Figure out what works for you, and communicate with your partner about that to find a balance that works for you both.
+There are a thousand ways to work together

+Figure out what works for you, and communicate with your partner about that to find a balance

 ---